-DLR Category Definition Category Types and Examples Digital Academic Content Tools Digital Academic Software, Designed learning activities Interactive tutorials or lessons (adaptive and other) that guide students in learning and demonstrating new content or skills, such as an interactive lesson on the life cycle of a butterfly or a math tutorial on fractions.
+DLR Category Definition Category Types and Examples Digital Academic Content Tools Software, applications (apps), programs, or websites that offer academic content resources and/or engage students in activities to learn academic content or skills, including, but not limited to, language and literacy content or skills.
+Designed learning activities Interactive tutorials or lessons (adaptive and other) that guide students in learning and demonstrating new content or skills, such as an interactive lesson on the life cycle of a butterfly or a math tutorial on fractions.
 Practice and assessment tools that provide activities to review concepts and skills, such as a math app that provides multiple opportunities to practice addition skills.
 Dynamic modeling or simulation tools, such as a physics simulation that lets students manipulate virtual equipment, change parameters, and see the results.
 Virtual worlds that immerse a student in a fully interactive environment, such as one that allows a student to roam in a period of past history or explore a desert environment.
 References/ resources Dictionaries, encyclopedias, e-books, topic blogs, and/or topic-focused websites that serve as information resources, such as an online encyclopedia that offers students pictures, facts, and videos about mammals or a digital dictionary.
 Visual and auditory topic-related resources such as a YouTube video on earthquakes and plate tectonics.
 Language resource tools Translation tools that assist students by providing a translation to another language.
 Articulation tools that assist a student to accurate production of a language, such as by showing images of how a sound should be produced and/or by letting a student record and listen to his/her own voice to compare with the model.